knoexus/swansea-M37-data-vis/cw2/data2_1.md

 {(limitations|}

-We cannot really see at which stage of inflation the swimbladder is, so we need to know the state of the fish prior to analysing the swimbladder's aforementioned properties.
-Also, as this is a slice, perhaps undestanding how smooth / homogeneous the surface of the swimbladder is, is a bit problematic.
+We cannot really see at which stage of inflation the swim bladder is, so we need to know the state of the fish prior to analysing the swim bladder's aforementioned properties.
+Also, as this is a slice, perhaps undestanding how smooth / homogeneous the surface of the swim bladder is, is a bit problematic.

 {|limitations)}